osoftware/spedn/docs/syntax.rst

 Block
 -----

-A block is a statement that groups several statements, for example when a challenge or conditional has to perform various checks.
+A block is a statement that groups several statements for sequential execution.
 A block introduces a lexical scope.

 Syntax: